youmad-app/youmad-shell/README.md

-./youmad.sh --verbose       # See ALL the technical gibberish ./youmad.sh --config        # Change your mind about settings ./youmad.sh --override      # Download everything again (wasteful)
+./youmad.sh --verbose       # See ALL the technical gibberish ./youmad.sh --config        # Change your mind about settings ./youmad.sh --override      # Download everything again (wasteful) ./youmad.sh --playlist      # Simple playlist mode (skip the fancy stuff) ./youmad.sh --preserve      # Keep original format, ignores format in the config-file (audiophile mode)
 ```

+### Advanced Options

+**Playlist Mode (`--playlist`)**
+- Downloads playlists directly without individual track processing
+- Simple folder structure: `Artist/Playlist-name/Track.ext`
+- Preserves original track names from YouTube
+- No metadata processing or track renumbering
+- Perfect for when you just want the music, not the perfectionism

+**Preserve Format (`--preserve`)**
+- Keeps original audio format from YouTube (usually WebM)
+- No re-encoding = maximum quality preservation
+- Still organizes files and adds metadata
+- Great for audiophiles who want zero quality loss
+- Files might be in various formats (WebM, M4A, etc.)

+**Pro Tips:**
+- Use `--playlist --preserve` together for maximum speed and quality
+- Use `--preserve --override` to re-download in original format
+- Combine with `--verbose` to see what's actually happening

 ## What You Get

 ✅ **High-quality audio** - Not potato quality like some tools
 ✅ **Proper metadata** - Album art, track numbers, cleaned up and Plex-ready
 ✅ **Organized files** - Sorted like a normal human being would
+✅ **Format flexibility** - Convert to your preferred format or keep originals
 ✅ **No duplicates** - Because we're not savages
 ✅ **Clean filenames** - No weird Unicode disasters
 ✅ **Cross-platform** - Works on your Linux, Mac, or Windows-with-WSL setup